Natural Attractions in Hawke’s Bay You Can’t Miss!

 9. The Mohaka River

 Not only is the Mohaka River a top white water rafting destination in New Zealand, but it is also a breathtaking natural attraction in Hawke’s Bay.
-Steep river gorges make up a scenic white water rafting trip with Mohaka Rafting and Raft Fish NZ, where ancient sea fossils can be seen embedded in the river rocks.
+Steep river gorges make up a scenic white water rafting trip with Mohaka Rafting (more info on Viator and Tripadvisor) and Raft Fish NZ (on Viator and Tripadvisor), where ancient sea fossils can be seen embedded in the river rocks.
 Discover caves, waterfalls and sensational views the whole way on a white water rafting trip or enjoy the scenery from one of the Department of Conservation campsites.

 Location: State Highway 2, Northern Hawke’s Bay